sebam2k4/sebastiankulig-Jekyll/source/_pages/about.md

 ![Portrait Photo of Sebastian Kulig]({% link assets/img/Sebastian-pic2.jpg %} "Hi!
 This is me.")
 {: .about-me-photo}

 My name is Sebastian Kulig and I am based in the beautiful west of Ireland.
-I am on a [journey to become a Full-Stack Web Developer](https://github.com/sebam2k4/Web-Development-Curriculum) and am currently undertaking a diploma in Full Stack Web Development.
+I am passionate about web technologies and enjoy solving problems - a lifelong learner enthusiastic about developing professional skills.
 Always striving on gaining new experiences, knowledge, and relationships while delivering successful projects.

 ## Skills